slic3r/Slic3r/README.md

 ### What are this fork main features/differences?

 * **Ironing** top surface & many new settings to fine-tune the top surface quality.
-* A denser infill option for 1-X layers before the top solid layers to better support them.
+* A "denser infill" option for supporting the (solid) top layers.
 * Better overhangs (add perimeters if needed, slice them in opposite direction each layer).
 * Better Thin walls (anchored inside the print, no more random bits at the ends).
+* Can join perimeters into a big one to avoid travel moves.
+* Many other little options and corrections (like the filled concentric pattern).
+* It has also all the current slic3rPE features.

+See the wiki for examples.

 ### What are Slic3r's main features?